Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 CSV Stack Execution (Brief)#

-Redeem script: OP_3 OP_CHECKSEQUENCEVERIFY OP_DROP + P2PKH
+Redeem script: OP_3 OP_CHECKSEQUENCEVERIFY OP_DROP followed by a standard P2PKH check.

-Flow: PUSH 3 → CSV verification → OP_DROP → OP_DUP → OP_HASH160 → OP_EQUALVERIFY → OP_CHECKSIG → 1 (true)
+Flow: PUSH 3 → OP_CHECKSEQUENCEVERIFY validates that the input’s sequence number ≥ 3 blocks since UTXO creation → OP_DROP removes the delay value → OP_DUP → OP_HASH160 → OP_EQUALVERIFY confirms the key hash → OP_CHECKSIG verifies the signature, leaving 1 (true).

 Chapter Summary#